 During the period the Capital and Investment Committee reviewed the asset allocation of the Fund with respect to potential returns and risk profile.
-In November 2017 a decision was made by the SEGC Board to increase the allocation of the Fund to the Schroder Real Return from 40% to 60%.
-A review by an external asset consultant found the revised strategic asset allocation to be consistent with the risk objective of the Fund.
+The Capital and Investment Committee identified some heightened risks with respect to the economic and market environment.
+A range of investment downside risk scenario stress tests were presented to the Board for its consideration.
+After an analysis of the level of losses in the downside risk scenarios and the trade-off of reduced expected long-term investment returns, a decision was made by the SEGC Board to retain the allocation of the Fund to the Schroder Real Return at a target level of 60%.
+In the prior financial year, a review of the risk profile of the Fund had been undertaken by an external asset consultant.
+That review found the current strategic asset allocation to be consistent with the risk objective of the Fund.
 The review showed there was room for the Fund, at the appropriate time, to take more investment risk and still be within the risk target of less than 5% probability of a negative return over a three-year period.
+No change was made to the investment mix in the 2018/2019 financial year.